Battle of Guandu: Skirmishes along the Yellow River

 Yuan Shao's general Yan Liang crossed the Yellow River and besieged Cao Cao's fort at Boma.
 Heeding his advisor Xun You's advice, Cao Cao led a battalion toward Yan Ford as a feint to trick Yuan Shao into believing that Cao Cao would attack his camp on the other side of the river.
 Yuan Shao split off his troops from Liyang to counter Cao Cao's attack, leaving Yan Liang without any support at Boma.
 Cao Cao then struck eastward to lift the siege on Boma.
 In the ensuing battle, Yan Liang was killed by Guan Yu and Yuan Shao's army was routed.

 Cao Cao decided to abandon the fort and evacuate its occupants to the south.
 Taking advantage of the situation, Wen Chou and Liu Bei led 6,000 horsemen in pursuit.
 Cao Cao anticipated the attack and prepared a distraction tactic.
 He ordered his troops to discard their steeds, weapons and other valuables along the way.
 Yuan Shao's forces broke their ranks to grab the valuables lying ahead.
-Just as they were claiming the items, 600 of Cao Cao's elite cavalry that had been lying in ambush attacked them.
+Just as they were claiming the items, 600 of Cao Cao's elite cavalry led by Zhang Liao and Xu Huang that had been lying in ambush attacked them.
 Yuan Shao's commander Wen Chou was killed and Liu Bei fled.
 Having lost two of their generals in these relatively minor skirmishes prior to the primary conflict at Guandu resulted in a crushing blow to the morale of Yuan Shao's army.

-The advance on Yangwu and flanking attempts
+Advance on Yangwu and flanking attempts

 Despite having won the preliminary battles, Cao Cao was still outnumbered.
 He abandoned the forward bases along the Yellow River in preparation for a determined defence at Guandu.
 Cao Cao also ordered his officials in charge of his lands in his absence to govern with lenience, so as to minimise chances of chaos within the civilian community that could affect his army's morale.

 After the engagements at the river, Yuan Shao's army pushed to Yangwu (陽武; near present-day Yuanyang County, Henan), directly north of Guandu, and began constructing earthen fortifications.
 He ignored Cheng Yu's bastion of 700 men at Juancheng and missed an opportunity to attack Cao Cao's eastern flank, exactly as Cheng Yu's predicted earlier when he guessed that Yuan Shao would ignore a position with so few men.
 Yuan Shao's Attendant Officer (從事) Ju Shou had reservations about concentrating all of the main army at Yangwu, and suggested leaving a garrison at Yan Ford as a precaution in case the attack on Guandu did not go well.
 Yuan Shao ignored the suggestion again.
 Ju Shou, in despair, tried to excuse himself by claiming to be ill, but Yuan Shao became annoyed at him and would not grant him leave.
 Instead, he divested Ju Shou's men and divided them under the commands of Guo Tu and Chunyu Qiong.